nextcloud/documentation/user_manual/pim/sync_ios.rst

 Calendar
 --------

 #.
-Open the settings application.
+Open the Settings application.
 #.
-Select Passwords and Accounts.
+Select Calendar.
 #.
+Select Accounts.
+#.
 Select Add Account.
 #.
 Select Other as account type.
 #.
-Select Add CalDAV account.
+Under "CALENDARS", select Add CalDAV account.
 #.
 For server, type the domain name of your server i.e. ``example.com``.
 #.
 Enter your user name and password.
 #.
 Select Next.